Machine Learning for Optimization-Based Separation of Mixed-Integer Rounding Cuts: Methodology

 \subsubsection{Classification Models}

 To test both our hypotheses, we train an ML model that uses information about a MIP instance and a fractional solution and predicts a subset of constraints that will be useful in generating MIR cuts.
+The prediction is made for each constraint of the instance independently.

-Each observation in our dataset corresponds to a constraint of a variation $\tilde{P}$ and a round of separation, e.g., for a set of variations $\mathcal{P}$ with $|\mathcal{P}|=10$, constructed from a base instance $P$ with 5 constraints, for which the cutting loop did 2 rounds, the dataset would have $10 \times 5 \times 2=100$ observations.
-We constructed a set of features based on previous work on ML for MIP \cite{Elias}, and on measures that are traditionally used to score cuts \cite{Wess}, which we describe in~\Cref{tab:features}.
-These features describe the instance itself (e.g., through statistics of the cost coefficients), the constraint itself (e.g., the right-hand side value $b_j$), and the relationship between the fractional point of interest and the constraint (e.g., the value of the corresponding slack variable, the distance between the constraint's hyperplane and the point).
+Each observation in our dataset corresponds to a constraint of an instance $\tilde{P}$ and a round of separation.
+For example, for an instance family $\mathcal{P}$ with $\lvert \mathcal{P} \rvert =10$, constructed from a base instance $P$ with $m=5$ constraints, for which the cutting loop did 2 rounds, the dataset would have $10 \times 5 \times 2=100$ observations.
+We construct a set of features based on previous work on ML for MIP \cite{Elias}, and on measures that are traditionally used to score cuts \cite{Wess}, which we describe in~\Cref{tab:features}.
+These features describe the instance (e.g., through statistics of the cost coefficients), the constraint (e.g., the constraint's constant side $b_i$, $1 \le i \le m$), and the relationship between the fractional point of interest and the constraint (e.g., the value of the corresponding slack variable, the distance between the constraint's hyperplane and the point).
 This results in a set of 54 features that will serve as input to the binary classification model.
-In~\Cref{alg:full}, the features are computed in line 8.
+In~\Cref{alg:full}, the features are computed in \cref{step:ml:get-features}.

-As for the labels, the observation corresponding to constraint $j$ on any round is assigned a positive label if $|\lambda_j|>\epsilon$ for any cut in the cut pool of that round of separation, and a negative label otherwise.
+As for the labels, the observation corresponding to constraint $i$ on any round is assigned a positive label if $\lvert \lambda_i \rvert >\epsilon$ for any cut in the cut pool of that round of separation, and a negative label otherwise.
 This gives us a dataset that can be used for the traditional binary classification task in ML.